VishaalC/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch-a-Sketch
-Recreation of etch-a-sketch toy using CSS Grid, HTML & JS
+Recreation of Etch-a-Sketch toy using CSS Grid, HTML & JS